-VAT related to bad debts cannot be deducted or refunded
+VAT related to bad debts cannot be deducted or refunded.

-Sales transactions carried out by electronic means are subject to a reduced rate of 9%.
+Sales transactions carried out by electronic means are subject to VAT set at the rate of 19%.

 Transactions relating to immovable property such as land and buildings are subject to value added tax standard rate.